 - If your team can hold their own with - and occasionally beat - the better teams in your state, then you should consider yourself an "A" team.

 - If you're a newly formed team that plans on playing in a number of competitive tournaments or an existing team that consistently finishes in the middle or at the bottom of the pack in most tournaments, then you're more of a "B" team.

 Step 3.
 Paying for Your Team Registration

 The next step is to pay for your team registration.
-Team registration is $40 online with a credit card or $60 to register your team with USA Elite Select.
-If you register as USA Elite Select, teams can participate in USA Elite Select events in your home state or across the country.
+In addition to your teams USSSA registration you may include registration as USA Elite Select, teams can participate in USA Elite Select events in your home state or across the country.
 Once you complete the online payment, the system will automatically assign and email you your registration number instantly.
 At that point you're all set to purchase insurance, enter tournaments, enter your players onto your online roster, etc.